 There are three classes of residence status in Guernsey:

-An individual will be considered resident if he/she:
+An individual will be considered resident if they:

-An individual considered to be resident will further be considered to be solely resident in Guernsey if he/she does not spend 91 days or more in any other jurisdiction.
+An individual considered to be resident will further be considered to be solely resident in Guernsey if they does not spend 91 days or more in any other jurisdiction.

-An individual considered to be resident will further be considered to be principally resident in Guernsey if he/she:
+An individual considered to be resident will further be considered to be principally resident in Guernsey if they:

 A day should be counted only if the individual is in Guernsey at midnight at the end of the day in question.

 Is there a de minimis number of days rule when it comes to residence start and end date?
-For example, a taxpayer can’t come back to the host country for more than 10 days after their assignment is over and they repatriate
+For example, a taxpayer can’t come back to the host country/territory for more than 10 days after their assignment is over and they repatriate.

 All midnights spent in Guernsey in the year count as days of residence regardless of the reason.